shafnaz/ez_sound/README.md

 - Drag & drop into script editor.
 - Improve/fix the generated sample preview images.
 - Panel to browse an external sound folder for easy importing.
-- Fix the strange "Node not found" error message that shows after the dock is added.
-It doesn't harm the usability though.